Marshall School students showcase Genius Hour projects

 Teachers instructed the students to focus on real-world problems and provide solutions.

-Students spent several weeks doing research and interviewing experts, helping to create the overall project, which includes visuals and interactive displays.
+Students spent several weeks doing research and interviewing experts, and included visuals and interactive displays.

-The projects vary from student-produced podcasts, a deep dive into the fashion industry, and a look at the inner workings of bicycles.
+The projects varied from student-produced podcasts to a look at the inner workings of bicycles.

 It’s an important philosophy that I’ve always had about kids do better,” said Lori Durant, English teacher at Marshall School.
 “They learn more, they go deeper in their learning.
 When they have a choice in their learning, and choice is a huge thing that we try to do here at Marshall.”

-Marshall School staff say this project is a stepping stone that helps prepare the students for future endeavors beyond the classroom.
+Marshall School staff say the project is a stepping stone that prepares students for future endeavors beyond the classroom.